mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 ## Practical Questions:
+- A sophisticated statistical description of relationships between cultures.
 - What can be said about the Geography of this the Tree?
 - How did the cultures on the tree come to be where they are?
 - Which related cultures have been in close proximity, and for how long?